Alvind0/Alvind0.CodingTracker/README.md

 - Separating the application into multple classes meant I had to change screen very often to read how a method works.
 - I hope I could learn how to test my app in the near future.
 I used the app for a few days but I'm still worried about edge cases.
 - ~~I couldn't understand asynchronous operations and just threw in async and await and brute force tested my way into finishing the app.
 Yes, I just threw in code and hope it works and it did!
 Good job, me!~~

+## Things I noticed after trying to give a "self-review", reading through my code line by line (Points of Reflection)
+Mostly about scope and SoC to be honest.

+1. I didn't bother thinking of access modifiers, and forgot that directly accessing a data class from another data class is bad.
+The reason for this is: direct access between data classed creates tight coupling.
+Which means changes in a class may impact the other.
+If done intentionally, it's fine.
+But not in my case.
+It voilates SoC principles.
+I should have had the controller mediate interactions between them.

+2. Encapsulation.
+I had methods that had the same name between classes.
+All my classes were public or internal, so if I wasn't careful I could have called a method from another class unintentionally.
+I was successful in hiding internal implementation details but failed on restricting access to only expose necessary methods.
+TLDR: I didn't think things through.